 The applicant is required to describe final outcome measures for the project.
 Interim measures that are associated with the final outcome measures should be identified and will serve as a measure of program effectiveness and public health impact.
-Applicants are required to clearly describe their assessment and evaluation methodology and to provide baseline data describing how funds from the CPRIT grant will improve outcomes over baseline.
-In the case where no baseline data exist for the target population, the applicant must include an explanation and describe clear plans to collect the data necessary to establish a baseline.
+Applicants are required to clearly describe their assessment and evaluation methodology.
+Baseline data for each measure proposed are required.
+In addition, applicants should describe how funds from the CPRIT grant will improve outcomes over baseline.
+If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement to collect the data necessary to establish a baseline.